Kneelawk/Codextra/README.md

 # Codextra

-Minecraft Codec extras and utilities, including `CodecAttachments`.
+Minecraft Codec extras and utilities, including Attachments.

-`CodecAttachments` allow you to transfer context into your Codecs like what Minecraft does with `RegistryOps`.
+Attachments allow you to transfer context into your Codecs like what Minecraft does with `RegistryOps`.